chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

 {{< /sidenote >}}
 since they provide grounded information that is not simply encoded in the model's weights.
-Even if the training of Claude (e.g.) were to permanently stop right now, an MCP-based tool could provide it accurate informtion in perpetuity.
+Even if the training of Claude (e.g.) were to permanently stop right now, an MCP-based tool could provide it accurate information in perpetuity.

 When working with a smaller language like Chapel, the ability to access documentation in the form of primers (via the MCP's `get_primer` action), saves